Report an Error

 We recommend the NVIDIA Quadro FX 4500 for gaming with highest details at resolutions up to, and including, 1024x768.

-Being a dual-slot card, its power draw is rated at 109 W maximum.
+Being a dual-slot card, the NVIDIA Quadro FX 4500 draws power from 1x 6-pin power connectors, with power draw rated at 109 W maximum.
 Display outputs include: 2x DVI, 1x S-Video.
 Quadro FX 4500 is connected to the rest of the system using a PCIe 1.0 x16 interface.
 The card measures 267 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 2,499 US Dollars.